 In 1984, the government appointed the Aeronautical Development Agency (ADA) to handle the LCA programme along with Hindustan Aeronautics Limited (HAL) and other institutions.
 At that time, V.S.
 Arunachalam was the scientific adviser to the defence minister.
-A former scientist at Defence Research and Development Organization (DRDO), he in turn chose a young design engineer from Odisha as the director of India’s fledgling indigenous aircraft programme.
+A former scientist at Defence Research and Development Organization (DRDO), he, in turn, chose a young design engineer from Odisha as the director of India’s fledgeling indigenous aircraft programme.

 Attracted towards a career in aerospace from a young age, he followed this by joining the Indian Institute of Science in Bengaluru for a course in aerospace engineering.
 Later, he joined Hindustan Aeronautics Limited (HAL) in Bangalore, India’s largest plane-maker, as a design engineer.